aminfazy/DL_steganalysis/README.md

 For data hiding any tool available can be used as per avialability

- For testing alethia can be used to generate stego images in batches Alethia can be downloaded from the respective author's github link provided below: https://github.com/daniellerch/aletheia.git
+ For testing, alethia can be used to generate stego images in batches Alethia can be downloaded from the respective author's github link provided below: https://github.com/daniellerch/aletheia.git
  Read the documentation of aletheia to find out the respective dependencies to run that